 One of my favorite times of year in kindergarten is when we get to the point of learning word families.
 Teaching word families is a great way to boost confidence in young readers.
 I like to use a variety of hands-on activities to teach word families.

 Word Families Activities

-In kindergarten, I like to focus on one word family each week.
-Once my students begin to understand the pattern and phoneme manipulation of word families, I move to teaching two word families each week.
-Each week we do a variety of engaging activities to help teach our focus word family.
+In kindergarten, I like to focus on one-word family each week.
+Once my students begin to understand the pattern and phoneme manipulation of word families, I move to teach two-word families each week.
+Each week we do various engaging activities to help guide our focus word family.

 Word Family Sorts

 Sorts are a great way for students to practice hearing the different word families.
 I like to use paint stir sticks as a sorting tool.
 Home improvement stores give the sticks out for free.
 Just add some velcro and you have a great fine motor sort activity.
 I put these paint stick sorts at one of our literacy centers each week.